-OHCA's primary care definition includes Federally Qualified Health Centers (FQHCs) and a few other care sites designated as providing primary care services both as providers and as places of service.
+OHCA's measurement of primary care includes Federally Qualified Health Centers (FQHCs) and a few other care sites both as providers and as places of service.
 OHCA's intent with this decision is to be as inclusive as possible, particularly for locations serving underserved populations.
 If excluded, claims that identify FQHCs and the other listed care sites as the provider would not be "counted" as primary care spending.
-In addition, all states that include FQHCs as a POS code in their primary care definition also include FQHCs as a taxonomy code (DE, MD, MA).
+This approach is consistent with the methodology of other states that include FQHCs both as a POS code and a taxonomy code in their primary care measurement (Delaware, Maryland, Massachusetts).